MegaMek/megamek.github.io/_posts/2024-08-25-Pre-Release Notes for 0.50.0-Development.md

 - Enhanced markers for hit, drifted, and missed artillery and bomb attacks.
   ![Imgur](https://i.imgur.com/2sK7cb6.png)
 - Significantly improved Princess's ability to handle hazardous terrain.
-- Implemented the ability to place and carry cargo objects (currently for Mechs and ProtoMechs only).
+- Implemented the ability to place and carry cargo objects (currently for Meks and ProtoMeks only).

 ### MegaMekLab